 Diving knives come in a wide variety of styles and features.
 But it’s very important not to choose a knife randomly, since this is something your life may depend on.
 Here are some of the things you should consider when choosing the right dive knife for you.

 Plain or Serrated Edge

 Most diving knives have both a plain and a serrated edge on each side of the blade.
-Ordinarily, you wouldn’t want to pick this knife, but keep in mind that dive knives aren’t used to puncture things, so it can be a handy advantage to have an edge for slicing things and another for cutting rope.
+Ordinarily, you wouldn’t want to pick this knife, but keep in mind that diving knives aren’t used to puncture things, so it can be a handy advantage to have an edge for slicing things and another for cutting rope.

 The shape, texture, and build material of the handle are some of the things you want to check when choosing a dive knife.
 A nicely textured handle can firmly keep the knife in your hand, while a proper shape will make it easier to hold.

-The sheath is also very important, since it’s the only thing preventing your knife from sinking away while you’re not using it, which is probably most of the time.
+The sheath is also very important since it’s the only thing preventing your knife from sinking away while you’re not using it, which is probably most of the time.
 Plus, whenever you need to use it, you want to be sure that the knife is there.

-A great sheath ideally fits properly on your equipment or body and has sheath retainer – a device that keeps your knife from coming out unexpectedly.
+A great sheath ideally fits properly on your equipment or body and has a sheath retainer – a device that keeps your knife from coming out unexpectedly.
 If you choose to get a folding dive knife, you will notice most of them come with clips instead.

 Pointed or Blunt Tip